openstack/microversion-parse/README.rst

   It's assumed that any application that is using microversions will have such a list for its own housekeeping and documentation.

+One named parameter is optional:

+json_error_formatter
+  A Webob error formatter that can be used to structure the response when JSON is expected.

 For example::

     def app():